 The AI Screening Layer

-This is the part of the picture that genuinely didn't exist until recently, and it's the part most candidates aren't accounting for.
+This is the part of the picture that didn't exist until recently, and it's the part most candidates aren't accounting for.

 This matters for how you think about using AI to help with your resume.
-The risk isn't AI assistance — it's undisciplined AI assistance.
+The risk isn't AI assistance.
+It's undisciplined AI assistance.
 A prompt that says "rewrite my resume to match this job description" tends to produce exactly the kind of smooth, generic output that looks optimized and reads as hollow.
 The voice gets flattened.
 The specifics get rounded off.
 The result is a document that scores well on keyword presence and poorly on the human read.

 Used differently — to identify specific vocabulary gaps, to flag where your framing doesn't map to the job description's framing, to improve individual bullets without replacing their substance — AI assistance closes the translation problem without creating a new one.
 The goal is retaining your specificity while improving your legibility.
 Those two things are not in conflict if the tool is being used precisely.